MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 </form>
 ```

-Here's how we'd write an event handler that also responds to the event:
+Here's how we'd write an event handler that also responds to the event by logging the value of the name field to the console:

 ```javascript
 // get form and add listener using DOM path strategy